ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

 .. rubric:: Managing Game States
    :name: managing-game-states

-In maroon.qml, we use a `State </sdk/apps/qml/QtQuick/State/>`__ type and JavaScript to switch between screens according to the game state.
+In maroon.qml, we use a :ref:`State <sdk_qtquick_state>` type and
+JavaScript to switch between screens according to the game state.
 The logic.js file contains definitions for the functions.
 To use the functions in a QML file, we import logic.js as the ``Logic`` namespace in that file: